lbakke/vehicular-accident-predictions/README.md

  - Molly Zachlin (mzachlin)

 ### To Replicate Results in Final Paper:
 First run 'generate_models.ipynb' to get model results, then run 'tune_hyperparameters.ipynb' to tune hyperparameters.
+Datasets were too big to add on github but dm for copies if needed.

 ### Using income tax dataset
 ZIPCODE: zip